astraw38/astraw38.github.io/_drafts/2015-01-16-gerrit-autolint.md

 4. Analyze the results according to specified validators.
 5. Post the results of the validation to gerrit via SSH (+1/-1 score assigned, including a message).

-Gerrit-Pylinter uses the environmental variables set by Gerrit Trigger to do almost all of the configuration.
+GerritLinter uses the environmental variables set by Gerrit Trigger to do almost all of the configuration.
 You can still use it via command-line (with options!) for manual testing.

 I'll be continuing to work on it, hopefully even adding the option to include other Validators (for different coding languages) - or at the least creating a structure for that to be easily added.